ArielValdez/Mech-Workshop-Service-Track/README.md

 # Mech-Workshop-Service-Track
-This is an grade university project that will be developed using `React` for the front-end, and with `C#` for the back-end
+This is a grade university project that will be developed using `React` for the front-end, and with `C#` for the back-end

 ## Requirements